Consent orders vs financial agreements

 • Wanting to establish clear financial arrangements without ongoing court involvement

-• Concerned about the time and expense involved in court proceedings
+• Some people are concerned about the time and expense involved in court proceedings.

-Getting the structure wrong can have real consequences.
-If a binding financial agreement lacks proper legal advice from both parties, it may later be set aside by a court and deemed unenforceable.
-Similarly, if consent orders are drafted poorly or don't meet court requirements, they may be challenged or cause problems if circumstances change.
+The structure used may relate to outcomes in a range of ways, and how each factor is weighed depends on the circumstances.
+In some circumstances, a binding financial agreement may later be set aside by a court and deemed unenforceable, depending on the circumstances.
+In some circumstances, consent orders may be challenged or give rise to issues if circumstances change.
 These issues can lead to delays, additional legal costs, and ongoing disputes about financial arrangements.

 What to consider